Information about weight loss

 Weight loss tablets

 The only licensed prescription medicine available in the UK for weight loss is orlistat.
 Orlistat is available as a generic drug and under the brand name Xenical .
 In combination with a diet and exercise regime, orlistat can reduce the amount of fat that is absorbed into the body by about a third.
-It is only available on prescription from a registered doctor.
+These weight loss pills are only available on prescription from a registered doctor.
 You can buy a weaker version of orlistat (under the brand name Alli) in LloydsPharmacy without a prescription.
 If you decide to use one of these tablets, reducing the fat in your diet is important as well as making changes to your lifestyle, such as the diet and exercise suggestions explained above.

 You should only purchase medical treatments for weight loss from a trusted source that is affiliated with a legitimate brand.
 There is also very little evidence to support the efficiency of herbal weight loss remedies.